“Advancing Learning and Seeking Solutions”

 - Francis Bok, Abolitionist and former Sudanese child slave

-- David William Boone, President and Founder, Civil Lawyers Against World Sex-Slavery (CLAWS)
+- David William Boone, In Memoriam, President and Founder, Civil Lawyers Against World Sex-Slavery (CLAWS)

 - Amb.
 Luis C.deBaca, former U.S. ambassador-at-large to Monitor and Combat Trafficking in Persons